jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/quickstart/index.md

 ---
 ##Explore the app's pipeline

-Deploy DevOps Services projects by using a pipeline.
+DevOps Services projects are deployed by using pipelines.
 When you fork a project by clicking the **Deploy to Bluemix** button, a pipeline configuration is created for your project automatically.

 This default pipeline configuration comprises two stages: a Build stage that takes the code in the project's master Git branch, and a Deploy stage that takes the packaged code from the build stage and deploys it to Bluemix.
 Whenever a project member pushes a change to the project, the pipeline's build and deploy capabilties are automatically triggered.